-Lessons Learned From My First PA Job Interview
+Lessons Learned From My Physician Assistant Interview Questions

 I had my first phone interview for a job and it was completely blindsiding.
 At the 2016 AAPA conference in May, I was able to meet several vendors and recruiters from around the U.S. at the Exhibit Hall.
 Several of those were from Texas, my home state.
 The AAPA exhibit hall has one of the many benefits that you won’t find in other places – networking.